amphp/amphp.github.io/docs/aerys/websocket/handshake.md

 `onHandshake($req, $res)` is like a normal request handler, it is the time to determine whether a request shall be successful or not.
 (E.g. validating a session cookie, a password, ...)

-Setting the status (via `Aerys\Response::setStatus()`) to another value than 101 prevents establishing the websocket connection and sends a normal HTTP reply back.
+Setting the status (via `Aerys\Response::setStatus()`) to any other value than 101 prevents establishing the websocket connection and sends a normal HTTP reply back.

 The return value of the `onHandshake()` call is passed as second argument to `onOpen()` in order to allow passing authentication information and assigning it to a $clientId, as there is no clientId yet before the connection has been established.